paraspell/docs/docs/api/xcmP.md

     transact: {
       hex: Destination call hex //Function that should execute on destination /*originKind: "SovereignAccount" || "XCM" || "Native" || "SuperUser" - Optional, "SovereignAccount" by default
-      maxWeight: { proofSize: num; refTime: num } - Optional, autofilled by default (Utilized in V3 and V4 as maxFallbackWeight parameter)
+      maxWeight: { proofSize: string, refTime: string } - Optional, autofilled by default (Utilized in V3 and V4 as maxFallbackWeight parameter)
     }
   }),
 });